top of page

 The Code also dictates the minimum number of people you need to have trained in CPR and/or First Aid in your organisation which can depend on the type of industry you are in, the risks involved in running your business and other factors.

-For Low Risk workplaces, you need to have 1 First Aid Officer for 10 – 50 employees, 2 First Aid Officers for 51 – 100 employees and an additional First Aid Officer for every extra 100 employees.
+Now for Low Risk workplaces, you need to have 1 First Aid Officer for 10 – 50 employees, 2 First Aid Officers for 51 – 100 employees and an additional First Aid Officer for every extra 100 employees.

-In High Risk workplaces, you need to have 1 First Aid Officer for up to 25 employees, 2 First Aid Officers for 25 – 50 employees and an additional First Aid Officer for every extra 50 employees.
+While in High Risk workplaces, you need to have 1 First Aid Officer for up to 25 employees, 2 First Aid Officers for 25 – 50 employees and an additional First Aid Officer for every extra 50 employees.

-While these are the recommendations for the minimum number of people who need to be trained, there is an overriding compliance that you need to have at least a minimum of 1 trained first aid officer on site AT ALL TIMES.
-Which means the only practical way to ensure that you cover all possible contingencies such as people being away on annual leave or sick leave, public holidays, shift work schedules etc is to have not 1 but 3 people trained in First Aid for every ratio above.
+What this means for a lot of organisations is that the only practical way to ensure that you cover all possible contingencies such as people being away on annual leave or sick leave, public holidays, shift work schedules etc is to have not 1 but 3 people trained in First Aid for every ratio above.

 For more information on the Code or to download a copy, please visit https://www.worksafe.vic.gov.au/resources/compliance-code-first-aid-workplace

-If you would like any advice on the Code or assistance with your company’s first aid training please call us on 1300 661 065 or visit our website at https://www.resultsfirstaid.com/book
+If you would like any advice on the Code or assistance with your company’s first aid training please call us on 1300 661 065 or visit our website at https://www.resultsfirstaid.com/contact

 bottom of page